 5 Ways You Can Positively Impact the Future of Recovery

-Here are five ways you can contribute to positive change in your community
+Here are four ways you can contribute to positive change in your community

 If you have ever lived with a drug or alcohol abuse problem, you may want nothing more than to keep the past in the past and avoid talking about it on any level.
 If discussing your history with substances is a potential trigger for relapse, then by all means, focus instead on the positive aspects of the present.
 If you are feeling strong and stable in your recovery, you could have a powerful impact on others by talking about what you have been through in addiction, how you connected with treatment, and your experience thus far in recovery.
 In addition to reaching people in active addiction who may not realize that treatment is a beacon of hope for them, you also benefit by:

 - Letting go of emotional issues related to addiction, including shame and guilt

 - Cutting back on secrets in your life that can be harmful to your continued sobriety

 - Increasing your full presence in positive relationships with others

 If people you love lost their lives to addiction, you can channel your grief into something positive and effective by sharing their stories and yours.
 The loved ones of people in active addiction are just as deeply harmed by addiction as the person who drinks or gets high.
 The constant fear, anger, depression, and grief can be devastating to the ability to function in day-to-day life.
 Talking about your struggle can not only help you to process those feelings but also give you a positive outlet that will help other families to avoid the crisis that struck your home.